Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Note: all the images above show hallmarked platinum rings.

-However, the same hallmarks apply to any platinum jewelry, including earrings, necklaces, bracelets, watches, pens, broches, pendants, bands, armbands, tiaras, cutlery, tableware and anything else.
+The same platinum hallmarks apply to any type of platinum jewelry, including earrings, necklaces, bracelets, watches, pens, broches, pendants, bands, armbands, tiaras, cutlery, tableware and anything else.

 Hey, do you love platinum as a precious metal?
-And are you a proud citizen of the Great United States of America?
+Are you a proud citizen of the Great United States of America?
 Check this out if you answered yes!

 Does All Platinum Bullion Have a Hallmark?

-Investment-grade platinum bars, especially those produced for large-scale investment purposes, are often considered raw material and not subject to the same hallmarking requirements as platinum jewelry.
+No, not all platinum bullion is hallmarked.
+Platinum hallmarks aren’t present on bullion bars, because they’re considered raw material and not subject to the same hallmarking requirements as platinum jewelry.

-To check the purity and authenticity of platinum, look for symbols, hallmarks and stamps on the platinum pieces’ surface.
+To check platinum hallmarks for purity and authenticity look for symbols, markings, engravings and stamps on the platinum pieces’ surface.

-Platinum hallmarks are typically found on the inside or underside of the item (on clasps, bands, or handles) in inconspicuous places so as not to take away from the aesthetics of the jewelry piece.
+Platinum is never stamped in an overly visible place.
+Instead, Platinum hallmarks are found in inconspicuous places so as not to take away from the aesthetics of the jewelry piece.
+Good example is the inside or underside of the item (on clasps, bands, or handles),

-Here’s an example of a platinum hallmark on a ring, conveniently hidden from view unless you specifically look for it and the ring isn’t on the wearer’s finger.
+Here’s an example of a platinum hallmark on a ring, conveniently hidden from view unless you specifically look for it.

-Hey, do you love platinum as a precious metal?
-And are you a proud citizen of the Great United States of America?
+Hey, do you love platinum as a white, silvery precious metal?
+Are you a proud citizen of the Great United States of America?
 Check this out if you answered yes!

 What is 999 Hallmark on Platinum?

-A “999” hallmark on platinum indicates platinum is 99.9% pure (999 parts per thousand).
-999 platinum is also known as 24 karat platinum and it’s the highest purity platinum form available and the one used for IRA-approved platinum bullion.
+999 hallmark on platinum is a stamp that indicates platinum is 99.9% pure (999 parts per thousand).
+999 platinum is also known as 24 karat platinum and it’s the highest purity platinum form available and the one used for IRA-approved platinum bullion. .999 purity level meets the requirements set by organizations such as the Internal Revenue Service (IRS) for inclusion in precious metals IRAs.
+It also meets the international standards like those defined by the London Platinum and Palladium Market (LPPM).

-Note: 100% platinum doesn’t exist as it’s technically impossible to prevent particles from other metals from contaminating pure platinum.
+Note: 100% pure platinum doesn’t exist as it’s technically impossible to prevent other metal particles from contaminating pure platinum.

 What is 950 Hallmark on Platinum?

-A “950” hallmark on platinum indicates the piece of jewelry is 95% pure platinum (950 parts per thousand), with the remaining 5% consisting of other metals (iridium, ruthenium, or cobalt, which are added to improve the platinum’s properties for jewelry making.)
+950 platinum hallmark is a stamp that shows the piece of jewelry is 95% pure platinum (950 parts per thousand), with the remaining 5% consisting of other metals (iridium, ruthenium, or cobalt).

-Beyond jewelry, it finds applications in laboratory equipment, electrical contacts, and the glass industry.
+Beyond jewelry, Pt950 finds applications in laboratory equipment, electrical contacts, and the glass industry.

 Hey, do you love platinum as a precious metal?
-And are you a proud citizen of the Great United States of America?
+Are you a proud citizen of the Great United States of America?
 Check this out if you answered yes!

 Does Platinum 900 Have its Own Hallmark?

-Yes, platinum 900 has its own hallmark, which indicates its purity level.
+Yes, platinum 900 has its own hallmark and it’s either Pt900 or Plat900.
 The “900” mark means the item contains 90% pure platinum, with the remaining 10% consisting of other alloys added for alloy strengthening.

 The marking you find can vary depending on the country of origin.